eldaahz/digital-archive-project/README.md

    This function prompts the user to enter an artist's name and prints their artwork if any is found
 3. def standardize_artist_name(name:str)
  This function will standardize the given artist name so we can compare all names and store them.
 It will be in a "Last Name, First Name" format.
 This function will remove whitespace and fix capitalization
+4. validate_image_resolution(file_path: str, min_width: int, min_height: int)
+   This function ensures that the images added into the system fit the resolution requierments for the best quality.

 # Function library overview and organization
 Our function library is organized by complexity level and team member contributions to make it easy to read and test.